syarul/cycle-iso/README.md

 This app use webpack and babel as part of the build process.

 Thanks to
-@TylorS - for helping with routing
+[TylorS](https://github.com/TylorS) - for helping with routing
-@laszlokorte - for helping out with mapping object in streams.
+[laszlokorte](https://github.com/laszlokorte) - for helping out with mapping object in streams.

 ## New Stuff